benibela/videlibri/README.md

 The most straightforward way is probably the standalone [cli XQuery interpreter Xidel](http://www.videlibri.de/xidel.html) (and template interpreter).
 Since it is based on the same interpreter VideLibri is based on, you can directly call the OPAC templates from the shell:

-For example the currently lend books in the public library Biel can be obtained using (in Linux shell):
+For example the currently borrowed books in the public library Biel can be obtained using (in Linux shell):

 ```bash
 xidel -e '$username:="XXXXXXXX",